ip-num-tools/ristex/README.md

 Ristex exposes three kinds of parsing functionality:

-1. Line Parsers: Ability to parse a value per line
+1) Line Parsers: Ability to parse a value per line

-    - These allows parsing one single value from a line.
-After parsing a value, they move to the following line.
+These allows parsing one single value from a line.
+After parsing a value, the parsing moves to the next line.
 These parsers are suffixed with `lines`.
-This include `CommentLines`, `HeaderLines` and `RecordLines`.
-These parsers are categorised based on the sections found in the RIR exchange statistics files.
+They include `CommentLines`, `HeaderLines` and `RecordLines`. and they are categorised based on the sections found in the RIR exchange statistics files.
-        - There are two kinds of these parsers.
+There are two kinds of these parsers.
 The ones that is used to start the parsing.
 These are prefixed with `init`.
-The other ones are without the prefix `init` and are to be used after the ones prefixed with `init`
+The other ones are without the prefix are to be used after the prefixed ones.

-2. Value Parsers: Ability to parse multiple values within a line
+2) Value Parsers: Ability to parse multiple values within a line.

-    - These allows parsing multiple values from a single line.
+These allow parsing multiple values from a single line.
 After parsing a value from a line, it is still possible to parse other values from the same line.
-These parsers can be  in `io.geekabyte.parsers.Base`
+These parsers can be found in `io.geekabyte.parsers.Base`.

-3. Utility Parsers: These are utility parsers and can be found in `io.geekabyte.parsers.Util`
+3. Utility Parsers: These are utility parsers and can be found in `io.geekabyte.parsers.Util`.

 ## Examples

-The following examples will use the following sample data
+The code snippets below will use the following sample data as input for parsing

 ```
 val input =